Fortress Investment Group: 2010 Winter Olympics

-Patent Litigation

 VLSI Technology LLC and INVT SPE LLC

 VLSI Technology LLC and INVT SPE LLC, portfolio companies owned by investment funds managed by Fortress, have filed several lawsuits against Apple, Intel, HTC, ZTE and other telecommunications companies.
 In 2019, VLSI alleged Intel's SpeedStep technology introduced in 2005 infringes on its patent purchased.
 During this same time, VLSI asserted its patents against several other Intel products and obtained two jury verdicts totaling over $3 billion.
 INVT SPE LLC was assigned 740 telecommunications patents originally filed by Panasonic after funds managed by Fortress acquired assets previously belonging to Inventergy Global, Inc.

 Labrador Diagnostics

 On March 9, 2020, an LLC owned by funds managed by Fortress through its non-operating subsidiary Labrador Diagnostics (which holds patents previously owned by Theranos), alleged that BioFire's FilmArray technology infringed some of its patents.
-On March 3, 2020, the Wall Street Journal published an article identifying that bioMérieux was working on two diagnostic tests for COVID-19.
+On March 3, 2020, The Wall Street Journal published an article identifying that bioMérieux was working on two diagnostic tests for COVID-19.
 After the patent infringement lawsuit was filed, bioMérieux announced that BioFire was developing tests to detect SARS-CoV-2.
 After the announcement, Labrador claimed that when it filed the lawsuit against BioFire it had no idea BioFire was developing COVID-19 testing kits.
 Fortress subsequently offered to grant both the defendants and anyone else a royalty-free license for its technology for use in COVID-19 tests.

-Fortress also invested in Uniloc, a company focused on monetizing software patents, described by some sources as a 'patent troll'.